emtneutrino/races/README.md

 If you want to separate the start/finish waypoint, add a new waypoint or select the start/finish waypoint first, then select the highest numbered waypoint.

+If you are editing waypoints from scratch or you have changed any waypoints of a saved race and start a race, the best lap times will not be saved.
+A change to a saved race means adding, deleting, moving, combining start/finish, or separating start/finish waypoints.
+Changes can only be undone by reloading the saved race.
+If you are starting from scratch or made any changes, you must save or overwrite the race to allow best lap times to be saved.
+Note that overwriting a race will delete its existing best lap times.

 After you have set your waypoints, you can save them as a race.
 Type `/races save myrace` to save the waypoints as 'myrace'.  'myrace' must not exist.
-You cannot save unless there is more than one waypoint in the race.
+You cannot save unless there are two or more waypoints in the race.
+The best lap times for this race will be empty.
 If you want to overwrite an existing race, type `/races overwrite myrace`.
+Overwriting a race will delete the best lap times of that race.

 To list the races you have saved, type `/races list`.
 If you cannot see all the race names, type 'T' for chat and use the Page Up and Page Down keys to scroll.
 Type Esc when done.